NeuroDesk/neurodesk.github.io/content/en/tutorials/functional_imaging/mriqc_cvl.md

 ## Setting up mriqc command

 If you like, you can enter the following mriqc commands straight into the command line in the newly opened terminal.
-However, as with increasing options and preferences the command can get rather verbose, so I instead opted to create executable bash scripts that I can run straight from the command line, with minimal editing inbetween runs.
+However, as with increasing options and preferences the command can get rather verbose, so I instead opted to create executable bash scripts that I can run straight from the command line, with minimal editing between runs.
 I made one for running mriqc at the participant level, and one for running at the group level (for the group report, once all the participants are done).
 If you're not interested in this option you can skip straight to copying/adjusting the code from `mriqc` to `-v` below.

 - open a new file in your editor of choice (e.g. Visual Studio Code)
 - save that file with your chosen name without an extension, e.g. run_mriqc_participant or run_mriqc_group